Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You touch a creature and the outermost layer of its flesh begins to harden and calcify, forcing the creature to make a CON Save, becoming [Petrified](conditions.md#petrified) for the duration on a failure.
-At the end of each of the creature’s turns and whenever it takes any damage, it can make a STR Save against your spell save DC, ending the effect and bursting out of the outer layer on a success.
+At the end of each of the creature's turns and whenever it takes any damage, it can make a STR Save against your spell save DC, ending the effect and bursting out of the outer layer on a success.
 A creature with Natural Armor or a similar trait that this effect ends for has its natural AC reduced by 2 until it completes a Short or Long Rest.
 - **Classes**: Druid
 *(Source: CS)*

-### Forebear’s Claw
+### Forebear's Claw
 *Level 3 Conjuration*
 - **Casting Time**: Action
 - **Range**: Self, a length 3 *(4.5m)* cone